marilyn-n/vue-wheather/README.md

 # Vue Weather App

-Weather App using OpenWeatherMap Api to find your country to know
+Weather App created with Vue and OpenWeatherMap API to get data of the prognosis.

 # Installation